 One Student’s Story

-Jan 20, 2026 | Blog, Featured Post
+Jan 20, 2026 | Blog

-By Joseph M. (Tohono O’odham Nation)
+By Joseph (Tohono O’odham Nation)

 As a Native person traveling on my own tribal nation and ancestral lands, I never thought I would be questioned about my citizenship.
 Our land and our Tribe existed long before borders, checkpoints, or immigration agencies.
 Yet these are the same concepts that are ravaging our nation and my community.
 Recently, I passed through a border checkpoint on my home, the Tohono O’odham Nation, where I was briefly searched and questioned about whether I am a United States citizen.